hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 That's the bigger generalization question.
 Matrices up to 3D could be supported with integers, pairs, and (eventually) points.
 We haven't nailed down `point!` syntax, but general matrix design shouldn't be too contentious (unlike other areas where questions just lead to more questions).

 [19:07:25](#16257712453526tjOOf:gitter.im) <GalenIvanov (Galen Ivanov)>:
 @greggirwin I agree.
-I confess I was thinking of `matrix`in @ldci's case as strictly 2d í ½í¸„
+I confess I was thinking of `matrix`in @ldci's case as strictly 2d ğŸ˜„

 ## 9-Jul-2021